FoxComm/highlander/README.md

 Highlander is the brand-spanking-new FoxCommerce mono-repo.

-_This project is currently in pre-release form, so the upstream repositories (a.k.a. the old ones) should be used for any current feature work._

 ## Development Environment

 The simplest way to get started is to use Vagrant to build out a virtual